sam-goodwin/eventual/docs/reference/1-api.md

 ### `post`

-Registers a route that only matches a POST HTTP method.
+Use `post` to register a route that only matches a POST HTTP method.
+This method is typically used to create a new resource.

 ```ts
 api.post("/hello", (request) => { .. });